Bit2Me bug bounty

 • Privilege Escalation.

-• Vulnerabilities that may cause loss of funds or assets of the user.
+• Vulnerabilities that can cause loss of user funds or assets.

-• Vulnerabilities that can cause the leakage of confidential company data remotely.
+• Vulnerabilities that can cause remote leakage of confidential company data.

 Hall of Fame

-All those people, or entities, that report vulnerabilities and rewarded will be published, if they wish.
+All persons, or entities, who report rewarded vulnerabilities will be published, if they wish.

 • Ch Chakradhar